Sign In Register

 Safety Score1.0 / 5.0

-Lincoln has an average annual temperature of 44°F (7°C).
+Lincoln has a cool climate with an average annual temperature of 44°F (7°C).
 Winters average 18°F in January while summers reach 68°F in July.
-Annual precipitation is 52.5 inches.
+The area gets 234 sunny days per year, above the national average.
+Annual precipitation totals 52.5 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 37.
+The city sits at an elevation of 1,655 feet.

 Temperature